 White Maine Coons are beautiful cats.
 They may need a little more maintenance than other colored Maine Coons but are well worth it.

-Here’s a lovely clip of a white kitten growing up.
+Here’s a beautiful video of a white Maine Coon growing up.